Move With Life

 Picture

 In Traditional Chinese Medicine (TCM) there are 2 things to look at when we speak of living a healthy life.
 External influences and internal ones.
-The TCM view is that sickness is brought about by these two things.
-Traditionally external is looked at first and internal second.
-External being those things in our environment, lifestyle, diet, exercise, etc. Internal being our mindset and emotional state.
+The TCM view is that sickness is brought about by an imbalance in either of these two categories, usually both.

 "Most sickness comes from the mind"